Omega Cal.266 9ct 1954

 This is the original dial which has been previously restored to the highest standard and remains in a wonderful condition.

 This watch contains its original and very special Omega 17 Jewel, Calibre 266 hand-wound movement.
-As can be seen, it is in sparkling clean condition and signed ‘Omega’ and ‘Swiss’ with the Calibre no.266, the Serial no.14480696 and ’17 Jewels’.
+As can be seen, it is in sparkling clean condition and signed ‘Omega’ and ‘Swiss’ with the Calibre 266, the movement serial number 14480696 and ’17 Jewels’.
 The serial number dates the watch to late 1954.

 The Omega Calibre 266 movement is perfectly designed and ideally proportioned for superb accuracy and reliability.
 This timepiece has every luxury feature that one could possibly imagine, including a very complex and ingenious 7 stage mainspring evolution system that gives the watch an impressive 42-hour power reserve.